James Alexander Marshall

 James Alexander Marshall (September 16, 1888 – June 30, 1977) was a secretary, teacher and a Canadian federal politician.
 Born in Ireland, Marshall came to Canada in 1912.

 Marshall first ran for a seat in the House of Commons of Canada in the 1935 Canadian federal election.
 He ran as a candidate from the Social Credit Party in the Camrose electoral district.
 He would go on to defeat incumbent Member of Parliament William Thomas Lucas in a landslide victory to earn his 1st term in office.

 Marshall would run for re-election to his second term in the 1940 Canadian federal election, his plurality of votes would be reduced but he still won a comfortable majority.
 Marshall would win election to his final term in office in the 1945 Canadian federal election, he would retire from politics in 1949.
-He died in 1977 in Edmonton at a veterans' retirement home and was interred at Bashaw Cemetery in Bashaw, Alberta.
+He died in 1977 in Edmonton at a veterans' retirement home.